 What type of movie do you get when scientists experiment with tomatoes?
 A musical, black comedy horror B-movie that is so bad, it became part of the pop culture.
 Although Attack of the Killer Tomatoes will probably go into the annals of the worst vegetable movie ever made, fans are pushing for a remake.

 Killer Klowns From Outer Space (1988)

 Hans Holzer is a best-selling author of works on the subject of ghosts, the afterlife, witchcraft and other paranormal phenomena.
-In this 761-page, 3-lb tome Holzer shares his 50+ years of paranormal research with readers.
-From helping children, to sharing experiences with the famous paranormal Warrens to bringing a young Regis Philbin along on a case, Holzer shows us how he helped countless spirits trapped in the mortal world to eternal peace.
+In Ghosts: True Encounters with the World Beyond by Hans Holzer, a 761-page, a 3-lb tome the author shares his 50+ years of paranormal research with readers.
+From helping children to sharing experiences with the famous paranormal Warrens to bringing a young Regis Philbin along on a case — Holzer shows us how he helped countless spirits trapped in the mortal world to eternal peace.

 In The Blake Mistake by I.C.
 Camilleri, Ben Blake is a secret agent with a special gift.
 When women start dying, all signs seem to point to Ben’s brilliant brother-in-law, the cardiac surgeon Jake Snell.
 How can they stem the flow of blood before it destroys them all?